cwsdigital/tailwind-utopia/README.md

   <tr>
 </table>

-To call the plugin with options you simply change how you call the plugin in the tailwind config file.
+To call the plugin with options you simply change how you call the plugin in the Tailwind config file.
 ```
 module.exports = {
   ...